 Group affiliation can be achieved through the following two methods:

-a.
-Explicit Affiliation: An MCPTT user provides interest in one or many MCPTT groups using the MCPTT UE.
-An MCPTT authorized user may remotely modify another MCPTT user's affiliation to a MCPTT group.
+a) Explicit affiliation: An MCPTT user provides interest in one or many MCPTT groups using the MCPTT UE.
+An MCPTT authorized user may remotely modify another MCPTT user's affiliation to an MCPTT group.

-b.
-Implicit Affiliation: MCPTT user's affiliations to MCPTT groups are determined through configurations and policies at the MCPTT UE or MCPTT service and performed implicitly by the associated MCPTT UE or MCPTT service.
+b) Implicit affiliation: MCPTT user's affiliations to MCPTT groups are determined through configurations and policies at the MCPTT UE or MCPTT service and performed implicitly by the associated MCPTT UE or MCPTT service.

-NOTE: Group affiliation is not the same as group membership; however, an MCPTT user must be a member of a group prior to becoming an affiliated member of that group.
+NOTE: Group affiliation is not the same as group membership; however, an MCPTT user is a member of a group prior to becoming an affiliated member of that group.

-The following functionality shall be enabled by the MCPTT service for the MCPTT users affiliated to the MCPTT groups.
+The following functionality shall be enabled by the MCPTT service for the MCPTT users affiliated to the MCPTT groups:

 - MCPTT users receive notifications for group call setup and invitation for their affiliated group(s).

-- MCPTT users can select amongst their affiliated group a Selected MCPTT group for media transmission.
+- MCPTT users can select amongst their affiliated group a selected MCPTT group for media transmission.
 Thus, allowing the MCPTT user to initiate a new group call or transmit in an existing group call.

 - MCPTT users receive media and events from their affiliated group(s).

-Group de-affiliation indicates that the MCPTT user is no longer affiliated to that MCPTT group, and therefore is not able to perform any actions that are associated with an affiliated member e.g. receive media, notifications, etc. De-affiliation can occur either through MCPTT user's explicit request, or implicit (e.g. changed as the result of another action, such as the user logging off).
+Group de-affiliation indicates that the MCPTT user is no longer affiliated to that MCPTT group, and therefore is not able to perform any actions that are associated with an affiliated member e.g. receive media, notifications, etc. De-affiliation can occur either through MCPTT user's explicit request, or implicitly (e.g. changed as the result of another action, such as the user logging off).

 5.2.6 MCPTT call requirements